List of Kamen Rider W characters: Neon Ulsland

-Neon Ulsland (ネオン・ウルスランド, Neon Urusurando) is the strict and punctual female leader of Foundation X who researches unusual events or artifacts and uses the educational grading system to determine their importance to her organization.
+Neon Ulsland (ネオン・ウルスランド, Neon Urusurando) is a strict and punctual chief in Foundation X and Jun Kazu's superior who researches unusual events or artifacts and uses the educational grading system to determine their importance to the organization.
 She also carries a stopwatch and allocates a specific amount of time towards her actions, even going so far as to interrupt others should it affect her schedule.
-After Jun Kazu's second death, she officially ends Foundation X's Gaia Memory research.
+After Kazu's second death, she officially ends Foundation X's Gaia Memory research.
+As of the manga sequel Fuuto PI, she has left Foundation X.

 Neon Ulsland is portrayed by Maria Theresa Gow.